golang/proposal/design/25530-notary.md

 ## Compatibility

-The introduction of the notary does not have any compatibility concerns at the command or language level.
+The introduction of the checksum database does not have any compatibility concerns at the command or language level.
-However, proxies that serve modified copies of public modules will be incompatible with the notary and stop being usable.
+However, proxies that serve modified copies of public modules will be incompatible with the new checks and stop being usable.
 This is by design: such proxies are indistinguishable from man-in-the-middle attacks.

 ## Implementation

-The Go team at Google is working on a production implementation of both a Go module proxy and the Go notary, as we described in the blog post “[Go Modules in 2019](https://blog.golang.org/modules2019).”
+The Go team at Google is working on a production implementation of both a Go module proxy and the Go checksum database, as we described in the blog post “[Go Modules in 2019](https://blog.golang.org/modules2019).”

-We will publish a notary client as part of the `go` command, as well as an example notary implementation.
+We will publish a checksum database client as part of the `go` command, as well as an example database implementation.
-We intend to ship support for the notary, enabled by default, in Go 1.13.
+We intend to ship support for the checksum database, enabled by default, in Go 1.13.

 Russ Cox will lead the `go` command integration and has posted a [stack of changes in golang.org/x/exp/notary](https://go-review.googlesource.com/q/f:notary).